 Submission to God + Family

-Bill Onisick, reflecting on grandiose, prideful building projects that have terminated because of cost overruns, cautions us to carefully count the cost of our spiritual building project.
-We are God's building, God's field, and fellow laborers with God on His project to build us into His image.
+Even as several grandiose, prideful building projects have terminated because of cost overruns, so must we carefully count the cost of our spiritual building project.
 Have we fully counted the cost to determine what it will take to finish God's building?
 Our relationship with God is our salvation, and that relationship has to be developed.
 Have we thought through what will be required of us to become transformed into God's image?
 Are we regularly feeding on God's word, comparing ourselves to the righteous Plumb line—Jesus Christ?
 God requires that we fear Him, walk in all His ways, love Him, serve Him with all our hearts, and keep His commandments and statutes, developing humility in our hearts to submit to His will at all times in both the letter and the spirit of the law, performing the weightier matters of the law by doing justice, loving mercy and walking humbly in God's ways.
 We must submit to Almighty God, as well as to one another, surrendering the self.
 If we are antagonistic toward one another in our fellowship, we will not be completed.
 We have been called to serve, not to be served, emphasizing the way of give rather than the way of get.
 This is a way of life contrary to human nature, but must be prompted by God's Holy Spirit, as we esteem others better than ourselves.